-Oil prices shrug off output cut as demand worries weigh
+Oil prices edge higher after output cut, but demand worries weigh

 Saudi Arabia on Monday set its May official selling prices (OSP) for crude, selling oil to Asia more cheaply and keeping prices flat for Europe while raising them for the United States.

 Meanwhile, analysts cast doubts on producers’ likely compliance with the production cuts, not least since Mexico got off with smaller cuts than initially demanded.
-Even factoring in full compliance, demand weakness concerns still capped oil price gains.

-Saudi Energy Minister Prince Abdulaziz bin Salman said nations in the G20 group had pledged to cut around 3.7 milliom bpd and that strategic reserves purchases would reach around 200 million barrels over the next couple of months, bringing the total reduction of oil in the market to about 19.5 million bpd.
+Even factoring in full compliance, concern over demand weakness served to keep a lid on oil price gains.

-“If... indications that G20 will join in with more cuts of up to an additional 10 million bpd prove true and take an official character, then we can expect a relative price recovery,” Rystad energy analysts said.
+“If ... indications that G20 will join in with more cuts of up to an additional 10 million bpd prove true and take an official character, then we can expect a relative price recovery,” Rystad energy analysts said.

 “Still, due to the stock build that April will have accumulated by then, prices will not recover this year to pre-COVID-19 levels.”